Kathleen Fraser was born on March 22, 1935, in Tulsa, Oklahoma. She received her BA from Occidental College in Los Angeles in 1959.

 and Kenneth Koch

-, with whom she studied while she lived in New York, and Charles Olson
+, with whom she studied while living in New York, as well as Charles Olson

 , George Oppen